Understanding the Pareto Principle in Legal Practice

 Delegation and Outsourcing: The Practical Use of the 80/20 Principle

-• Legal assistants for organizing client files
+- Legal assistants for organizing client files and managing documents

-• Virtual paralegals for legal research, drafting, and e-filing
+- Paralegals for legal research, drafting, and e-filing

-• Case managers to handle client communication
+- Case managers to handle client communication and case updates

 Key Tools That Support Pareto-Driven Legal Strategy